Bomb Burst offers turn-based shooting action with a special WASA collab on Android

 - Limited-time WASA collab

 There never seems to be an end to the many, many ways we can shoot at each other in PvP, is there?
-In case you missed it, Bomb Burst officially launched on Google Play, offering plenty of chaotic shooting fun splashed with a chibi-style coat of paint.
+Bomb Burst, an upcoming Android RPG, revisits one of the most classic ways, offering turn-based, artillery shooting fun splashed with a chibi-style coat of paint.

 You get to fire all sorts of ridiculously satisfying projectiles at your friends and frenemies alike.
 All you have to do is aim, and if you time your trajectories just right, you can eliminate your foes with ease across dynamic turn-based battles.